jonathan-wu1/Local-Host-OpenRouteService-Australia/README.md

 ## Description
-This is the code used to host a local OpenRouteService Server using docker.
-By doing so we no longer have a limit to the api calls.
+This is the code used to host a local OpenRouteService Server.
+By doing so we no longer have a limit to the api calls. \
+The code was run using wsl2 and docker.

 ## How to use